nickyiliwang0000/h/applied-javascript/accessing-api-data-with-ajax.md

 ## `$.ajax` with jQuery
 There are many ways to perform AJAX requests but they do have some cross-browser quirks, so we'll work with jQuery's `$.ajax()` method to handle our requests.

-[Looking at the documentation](https://api.jquery.com/jQuery.ajax/), the `$.ajax()` method lets us specify the URL we're requesting from and a settings object in two different ways:
+[Looking at the documentation](https://api.jquery.com/jQuery.ajax/), the `$.ajax()` method lets us specify the URL we're using and a settings object in two different ways:
 ```js
 $.ajax('https://www.urlWeAreRequestingFrom.com', {
     this:'is',